SFU-HiAccel/SQL2FPGA/README.md

         * Query Specifications
             * Modify `qConfig.tpch_queryNum_start` and `qConfig.tpch_queryNum_end` to specifiy the range of queries to generate code
         * Execution Mode
-            * `qConfig.pure_sw_mode = 0` specifies whether all operators are executed on CPU and `qConfig.pure_sw_mode = 1` indicates a hybrid execution mode where both CPU and FPGA accelerators are used for execution
+            * `qConfig.pure_sw_mode = 1` indicates all operators are executed on CPU and `qConfig.pure_sw_mode = 0` indicates a hybrid execution mode where both CPU and FPGA accelerators are used for execution
             * `qConfig.scale_factor = 1` specifies the scale factor (SF)
     * Build and Run SQL2FPGA Module
        * Build and run module `SQL2FPGA_Top`